In Kayamandi as it is in Heaven

 Photographs by Charlotte Simon.

-Sarah is a Costa Mesa-based writer who desires to revisit and invest in areas where there is confusion or uncertainty.
+Sarah is a writer currently based in Madison, WI who desires to revisit and invest in areas where there is confusion or uncertainty.
 She hopes to use her words to bring about clarity and believes the intersection of simplicity and artistry is where our best work is found.
-She is the Editorial Intern at Nations Media.